rdtheriault/PiDMP/README.md

 NOTES

--Download tightvnc client (Java program) to remote onto the Pi (Putty works well too)
+-Download tightvnc client (Java program for both x11 and vncserver) to remote onto the Pi (Putty works well, too)

 -x11vnc - use to remote view DISPLAY 0:0 (the one showing on the TV) Port 5901

--vncserver - allows you to connect to second display (via tightvnc client) Port 5900
+-vncserver - allows you to connect to second display (allows non interuption of show) Port 5900

 -You will need to get the IP address so you can get to the webpage (ifconfig works)

+-You can also assign an IP and use ifconfig to get the MAC address for DHCP

+-You can set up the Wi-Fi under Menu-> Preferences -> WiFi Config